Du Plessis outlines game plan to win back UFC middleweight belt from Chimaev

 Speaking to Fight Forecast, du Plessis made it clear that another clash with Chimaev remains his top priority.
 He insisted he does not anticipate any tactical surprises, noting that the champion will likely rely on the same approach.
 Should Chimaev attempt a radically different strategy, du Plessis believes it could backfire.
 He also conceded that the Chechen did exactly what was necessary to secure the belt and deserves credit for it.

-Despite scrutiny over his defensive grappling in that loss, du Plessis emphasized that adjustments are already underway.
-In a potential rematch, his objective would be to neutralize the wrestling threat and force Chimaev into a contest fought on his own terms.
+Despite scrutiny over his defensive grappling in that loss, du Plessis emphasised that adjustments are already underway.
+In a potential rematch, his objective would be to neutralise the wrestling threat and force Chimaev into a contest fought on his own terms.

 April return seen as career-defining moment